Beefywhale/WeenieBot/README.md

 # Installing WeenieBot
 # Easy Install:
-click this link http://tiny.cc/weeniebot too add WeenieBot to a server instantly!
+click this link http://tiny.cc/weeniebot to add WeenieBot to a server instantly!
 Can't promise 100% realiabillity and uptime! if you want to install the bot yourself and run it on your own computer look for Harder Install section!

 # Harder Install: